 The Company offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.

-Jeff Stanley is a lifetime yacht broker starting out in 1980 soon after college.
-During his career Jeff has sold yachts from 25’ to 165’.
-Jeff enjoys new build projects and has many to his credit from Neptunus to Johnson Yachts in Taiwan.
+Jeff Stanley is a lifetime yacht broker starting out in 1980 soon after graduating college.
+During his career Jeff has sold well over 1000 yachts from 25’ to 165’.
+Jeff also enjoys new build projects and has many to his credit from Neptunus to Johnson Yachts in Taiwan.
 Accurate listing presentations and after sale refits and upgrades are benefits he affords to his clients.
+Having the majority of his business as repeat clients or referrals speaks for itself.